vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/replace.md

 };
 ```

-Some components provide slots, in this case, you can directly import the original component when overriding the component, and pass in the content you need through the slot.
+For components with slots, you can import them and customize content through slots.

 ## Theme Alias